1816

 A new in-house, traditionally conceived calibre for the 1816

 By the same token, the actual construction of the mechanism follows Louis Moinet's avant-garde vision of the watch, with a distinct architecture for the movement and dial.
 Ever since, watchmaking has been driven by such aspects as functionality and mechanical elegance, aesthetics and legibility.
 For the 1816 timepiece, this is reflected in a calibre composed of 330 parts including 34 jewels.
-It beats at 28,800 vibrations per hour.
-It was developed exclusively for the 1816 chronograph so as to preserve the DNA of the “thirds counter,” the compteur de tierces, while adding a contemporary touch.
+It beats at 28,800 vibrations per hour and was developed exclusively for the 1816 chronograph so as to preserve the DNA of the “thirds counter,” the compteur de tierces, while adding a contemporary touch.

 The absence of a plate on the back reveals the grand interplay of shaped parts, overlapping planes and bridges, concatenated cogs, and chronometric controls.
 The contrasts are striking: the white of the steel, the satin finish and brassy hue of the bridges, the blue of the fixing screws, and the deep red of the rubies.